 b.
 What are the available best industry practices which comply with CAR 2014.

-The seminar will also provide a platform for participants to address issues pertaining to compliance requirements with officers from the Department of Environment.
+The seminar aimed to provide a platform for participants to address issues pertaining to compliance requirements with officers from the Department of Environment.